 This interactive map, the Nigeria Security Tracker, created by the Council on Foreign Relations and edited by Ralph Bunche, Senior Fellow for Africa Studies, is a simpler design than the example above but effectively displays information about the number of deaths in Nigeria by state.
 Users can select the time period they are interested in using a sliding scale, and hovering the cursor over a particular state will bring up more information about that particular area, as well as an external link to the data.
 The data used in the map is updated regularly.

 Interactive Map on Migration (Interactive Center for Migration Policy and Development)

-The Interactive Map on Migration, implemented by the International Center for Migration Policy Development, is a support instrument for intergovernmental dialogues on migration by allowing for the exchange and access of information by way of visualizations, up-to-date data and country profiles.
+The Interactive Map on Migration (no longer available online), implemented by the International Center for Migration Policy Development, is a support instrument for intergovernmental dialogues on migration by allowing for the exchange and access of information by way of visualizations, up-to-date data and country profiles.
 There are a number of maps and visualizations on the website that can be viewed online or downloaded.
-This Interactive Map of Irregular and Mixed Migration Routes in the Budapest Process, Mediterranean Transit Migration Dialogue and Prague Process Regions allows users to explore areas of the map with zoom and scrolling functions, while moving the cursor over particular routes will highlight the route and bring up the route name.
+This Interactive Map of Irregular and Mixed Migration Routes in the Budapest Process, Mediterranean Transit Migration Dialogue and Prague Process Regions allows users to explore areas of the map with zoom and scrolling functions while moving the cursor over particular routes will highlight the route and bring up the route name.

 - Interactive mapping runs off the GIS system which has the following needs:

 - "Hardware with the power to effectively run the GIS software

 - GIS software with the capabilities you need